Correspondents

 - Aka: Catherine Barlow; Lady Catherine Hamilton

 - Biography: Catherine Barlow was born in 1738.
 In 1758 she married Sir William Hamilton.
 It was a childless marriage.
-In 1764 he was appointed as British Ambassador to the court of Naples and Barlow moved to Naples with him.
+In 1764 he was appointed as British Ambassador to the court of Naples, and Barlow moved to Naples with him.
 She was a talented musician who played the spinet, harpsichord and piano.
 Leopold Mozart praised her musical talent.
-She was a correspondent of Mary Hamilton's and her aunt through marriage.
+She was close to Mary Hamilton, her niece by marriage.
 Barlow died in 1782.

 - Project ID: CaH